maugavilla/well_hello_stats/tutorials/12_HMM_depmixS4_cat.md

     St3 0.008 0.992 0.068 0.932 0.115 0.885
     St4 0.027 0.973 0.182 0.818 1.000 0.000

-Here we see the interpretation of the state response patterns
+Here we see the interpretation of the state response patterns (in use severity order)

-1. State 1 (All substances): users of all 3 substances, over 90% chance
-    of using them

-2. State 2 (Soft substances): users of alcohol and marijuana, but not users of harder drugs

-3. State 3 (No users): low probability of using any substance
+- No users: low probability of using any substance

-4. State 4 (Alcohol users): high probability of drinking alcohol,bu low probability of using any other substance
+- Alcohol users: high probability of drinking alcohol,bu low probability of using any other substance

+- Soft substances: users of alcohol and marijuana, but not users of harder drugs

+- All substances: users of all 3 substances, over 90% chance of using them

 We also see that all the sample starts in State 3 (No users), from the initial state probabilities.

 From the time constant transition matrix, we see:

-1. The no users (state 3), have 8% chance of moving to the soft substance state (state 2), and 12% chance of moving to the alcohol use state (4).
-And 80% chance of stayin in the no users state.
+1. The no users, have 8% chance of moving to the soft substance state, and 12% chance of moving to the alcohol use state.
+And 80% chance of staying in the no users state.

-2. The all substance state (1) have 83% chance of staying in the same state.
-Ans 14% chance of moving to the soft substance state (2).
+2. The all substance state have 83% chance of staying in the same state.
+Ans 14% chance of moving to the soft substance state.

-3. The soft substance state (2) has 78% chance of staying in that state. and 10% chance of moving to the all substance state, or the alcohol user state.
+3. The soft substance state has 78% chance of staying in that state. and 10% chance of moving to the all substance state, or the alcohol user state.

-4. The alcohol users state (4) have 92% chance of staying in that state.
-And 5% chance of moving to the soft substance state (2).
+4. The alcohol users state have 92% chance of staying in that state.
+    And 5% chance of moving to the soft substance state.

 ## Time varying HMM